Hybrid dynamical systems modeling of power systems: Introduction

 \section{Introduction}

-Electric grids are undergoing a profound transformation, driven in part by the integration of renewable energy sources (RES).
-While new technologies advance decarbonization and energy sustainability goals, they also introduce faster switching dynamics, higher uncertainty, and novel control-driven instabilities.
-Unlike legacy synchronous generators, RES are typically connected to the grid via power electronic converters, which lack inertia and respond to control signals on much faster timescales.
-This transition has led to more volatile power flows, reduced frequency stability margins, and a growing number of system events driven by discrete operations.
+Electric grids are undergoing a profound transformation driven in part by the integration of renewable energy sources.
+While renewable energy technologies support decarbonization and energy sustainability goals, they also introduce faster switching dynamics, low-inertia, operational uncertainty, and new control-driven instabilities.
+These characteristics have led to more volatile power flows, reduced stability margins, and a growing number of system events driven by discrete or logic-based operations.

-For decades, power grid dynamics have been represented using continuous-time models, which assume that system variables evolve smoothly.
-However, modern power systems are increasingly subject to discrete events resulting from internal operations or external disturbances.
-While continuous dynamics evolve over a range of values, discrete events occur instantaneously, triggering abrupt transitions between states.
-Examples include the sequential tripping of power system components \cite{9733408}, microgrid islanding and reconnection to the grid \cite{10467393}, and fault clearance by protective devices \cite{7741821}.
-Other examples, along with their occurrence and implications in renewable-rich power grids, are provided in \autoref{tab:significant discrete events}.
+Power system dynamics are commonly represented using continuous-time models, which assume that system variables evolve smoothly.
+However, modern power systems are increasingly influenced by discrete events resulting from internal operations or external disturbances.
+Such events include the sequential tripping of power system components \cite{9733408}, microgrid islanding and reconnection to the grid \cite{10467393}, and fault clearance by protective devices \cite{7741821}.
+Other examples and their implications in renewable-rich systems are summarized in \autoref{tab:significant discrete events}.

-To account for such discrete phenomena, continuous models introduce approximations or simplifying assumptions.
-These may, for instance, obscure transient behaviors or yield flawed assessments of stability \cite{YOUNESI2022112397}.
-In RES-dominated networks, these limitations can have practical consequences for protection coordination, system planning, and real-time control.
-It is therefore no longer sufficient to model power system dynamics solely with continuous-time differential-algebraic equations.
-Switching and discrete events must be systematically incorporated, as they can influence system dynamics in ways that current models cannot capture.
+To account for such discrete phenomena, continuous models introduce approximations or simplifying assumptions which may obscure critical transient behaviors or yield flawed assessments of stability, protection coordination, and control performance \cite{YOUNESI2022112397}.
+As power networks evolve into decentralized, converter-dominated architectures with increasing dependence on digital control and communication layers, continuous-time differential–algebraic equations (DAE) alone are insufficient; switching actions and discrete events must be systematically incorporated as they can substantially alter system trajectories \cite{tOWARDSRESILIENT,9893118}.